CodyDSDT/Easement_Baseline/README.md

    ```bash
    vercel --prod --prebuilt
    ```
-   The `vercel.json` is configured for static hosting with an SPA-style fallback (`routes` rewrite everything to `index.html`), so no additional build command is required.
-If you see a 404 on Vercel, redeploy after pulling the latest `vercel.json`.
+   The `vercel.json` is configured for static hosting with an SPA-style fallback (`routes` rewrite everything to `index.html`) and ships all files via a glob build (`src: "**"`).
+No build command is required.
+If you see a 404 on Vercel, pull the latest `vercel.json` and redeploy so the rewrite and static glob take effect.

 ## Key capabilities
 - Multi-step workflow covering property info, background values, descriptions, mapping, ecology, photos, and review/export